wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md

 I’m glad that things eventually worked out for us.

 In hindsight, it feels like the pregnancy/childbirth gave us an excuse/opportunity to reset and restart our careers.
 It’s a bit of a heavy topic and I don’t love to post this, but your maternity leave does impact your career in some way.
-Not all "impacts" a
+Not all "impacts" are negative, but it definitely was a surprise for me since I was expecting there to be none or minimal impact.

-If you're reading this, I hope your will be a happy transition for you
+If you're reading this, I hope yours will be a happy transition for your career as well, whatever you ended up doing!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI2MDM0NDldfQ==
+eyJoaXN0b3J5IjpbMTA0NDAxNDg1Nl19
 -->